akshinmustafayev/akshinmustafayev/README.md

 #### 🔭 I’m currently working on
 - [akshinmustafayev/EasyJob](https://github.com/akshinmustafayev/EasyJob) - EasyJob - keep and execute your PowerShell scripts from one interface
 - [akshinmustafayev/EasyJobPSTools](https://github.com/akshinmustafayev/EasyJobPSTools) - EasyJobPSTools - is a PowerShell Module which enables Graphic features for your scripts
+- [akshinmustafayev/SecureSpherePS](https://github.com/akshinmustafayev/SecureSpherePS) - PowerShell Module to manage Imperva SecureSphere 13.6.
+Automate and control your Imperva WAF with PowerShell.
 - [infrabot-io/infrabot](https://github.com/infrabot-io/infrabot) - telegram bot service to control IT infrastructure
 - [infrabot-io/infrabot-config-editor](https://github.com/infrabot-io/infrabot-config-editor) - Easily configure telegram bot service configuration file
 - [infrabot-io/infrabot-plugins](https://github.com/infrabot-io/infrabot-plugins) - Plugin examples for infrabot

 #### 🔨 My other repositories
-- [akshinmustafayev/EasyJob](https://github.com/akshinmustafayev/EasyJob) - EasyJob - keep and execute your PowerShell scripts from one interface
-- [akshinmustafayev/EasyJobPSTools](https://github.com/akshinmustafayev/EasyJobPSTools) - EasyJobPSTools - is a PowerShell Module which enables Graphic features for your scripts
 - [akshinmustafayev/Printer-Setup-System-Remastered](https://github.com/akshinmustafayev/Printer-Setup-System-Remastered) - Web application which allows users to install printers by themselves
+- [akshinmustafayev/Vality](https://github.com/akshinmustafayev/Vality) - PowerShell module for automation tasks
 - [akshinmustafayev/Oper-Monitor-System](https://github.com/akshinmustafayev/Oper-Monitor-System) - Service which allows to collect information from computers via agents.
 May be useful when you need to find when and on which computer was user logged in
 - [akshinmustafayev/BalHesablayici](https://github.com/akshinmustafayev/BalHesablayici) - Application which was written for Windows Phone 8/8.1 and published on Microsoft Store
 - [akshinmustafayev/Useful-Scripts-for-SysAdmin](https://github.com/akshinmustafayev/Useful-Scripts-for-SysAdmin) - Small scripts for SysAdmins